 In January 2022, the Santa Clara County Planning Collaborative distributed a survey to Santa Clara County jurisdictions to better understand the fees and processing times involved in the development of single-family and multi-family housing.
-Fourteen out of sixteen jurisdictions responded with locally collected data, which

-Collaborative staff used to identify major trends and produce data tables.
-Additionally, the real estate economics consulting firm Century Urban conducted independent research on land and development costs.
-Data and preliminary reports can be found on the Collaborative website: [citiesassociation.org/constraints](http://citiesassociation.org/constraints).
+Fourteen out of sixteen jurisdictions responded with locally collected data, which Collaborative staff used to identify major trends and produce data tables1.
+Additionally, the real estate economics consulting firm Century Urban conducted independent research on land and development costs2.
+Data and preliminary reports can be found on the Collaborative website: citiesassociation.org/constraints.